 Moose population in 19 U.S. states

 The following population estimates were taken from state government websites and other authoritative sources.
-They are accurate to the best of my knowledge.
+They are accurate to the best of our knowledge.

 State Name | Estimated Moose Population |